code-423n4/code-contests/README.md

 **Experienced researchers** can showcase their talent in C4 by focusing on their area of expertise and identifying unique exploits for higher rewards.
 Because everyone who finds a vulnerabilities is compensated from the pool, C4 also enables **beginners** to get paid while they learn and build a reputation within the community.

 ## Scoring
-The scoring system has two primary goals: rewarding contestants for finding unique bugs and making the contest resistant to [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack).
-A secondary goal of the scoring system is to incentivize contestants to form squads and encourage coordination.
+The scoring system has three primary goals: rewarding contestants for finding unique bugs, making the contest resistant to [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack), and incentivize contestants to form squads and encourage coordination.

 Bugs are divided into three risk categories:
 - Low